Killer Constable: Production

 Lead actor Chen Kuan-tai had previously left Shaw Brothers in a contract dispute, but was available as he re-joined Shaw Brothers in 1978.

-He had starred as the lead in earlier successful movies directed by Chih-Hung Kwei, such as The Teahouse' (1974) and Big Brother Cheng (1975), that also share the same screenwriter Sze To On.
+He had starred as the lead in earlier successful movies directed by Chih-Hung Kwei, such as The Teahouse (1974) and Big Brother Cheng (1975), that also share the same screenwriter Szeto On.

 The movie marks the start of the long-time collaboration of Chih-Hung Kwei with cinematographer Lee San-Yip, who would film nearly all of his following movies such as the Hex series and The Boxer's Omen.

 During shooting, director Kuei Chih-Hung aimed for a large degree of realism.

 In a 2002 interview, Chen Kuan-tai has stated that "We were using real weapons" in Killer Constable and that a fellow actor chopped off his right-hand pinky finger when shooting a fight scene.
+Actor Austin Wai was originally panned to star in Killer Constable, but had to leave due to a severe back injury.

 Release

 Killer Constable ran in Hong Kong theaters from 28 March 1980 to 3 April 1980.

 At the 5th edition of the Hong Kong International Film Festival, it was selected as one of eight feature films of the Hong Kong '81 section and was also part of the special retrospective on A study of the Hong Kong swordplay film.

 The Korean version of Killer Constable, The No-myung Sword, opened in cinemas on 20 March 1981.

 Killer Constable was also theatrically released in West Germany under the title Der gnadenlose Vollstrecker in 1981.

 The US theatrical release occurred four years after the release in Hong Kong, under the title Karate Exterminators, in November 1984 by distributor World-Northal Corporation (World Wide Entertainment), who also managed the US television broadcast rights.